If everything in your residence is left in an acceptable condition after your stay ends, your full deposit will be returned to you.

 Return of deposit to a credit card

-If you made the initial payment by credit card, we can return your deposit directly to your credit card account after your stay ends, and you save a fee that we charge for returning the deposit via bank transfer.
+If you made the payment by credit card, we can return your deposit directly to the latest used credit card account after your stay ends, and you save a fee that we charge for returning the deposit via bank transfer.

 NB!
 The refund of your deposit will only consist of your deposit, not the fee charged by the bank or QuickPay.

 Return of deposit via bank transfer

 If your credit card isn’t valid, or other circumstances make it impossible for us to return the amount directly to your card, we charge a fee (see list of fees).
 When the system is unable to return the deposit to your credit card, a new step in your workflow will appear (The “Bank Account step”).
 In this step you have to fill out all the information in order for us to return your deposit via bank transfer.
 If the information you give us is incorrect or insufficient, we charge an additional fee for contacting you again.

 In order to get your deposit back, please make sure to go through the move-out step in your workflow and choose how you want to get your deposit returned.
 It is your own responsibility to complete this step.

 Please refer to the steps in the Book Manual